 During 2001-2002, the Board established three joint trust accounts with the Toronto District School Board pertaining to Education Development Levy Agreements.
 These Agreements pertain to building developments that pre-date the passing of the Education Development Charges provisions of the Education Act.
 The total levy amount in these joint trust accounts as at August 31, 2017 is \$64,628.
 These funds must be used for construction of school facilities in specific designated areas of the City of Toronto once funds are allocated by the Ministry of Education.
 On June 26, 2017 the Ministry of Education approved a capital funding allocation from the joint trust of \$19,624 for the construction of an elementary school.
 As at August 31, 2017 \$1,502 of the allocated funds has been spent and included in construction in progress and deferred capital contributions, the remaining \$18,122 has remained in restricted cash in joint trust accounts.
-The remaining Board's financial interest in these joint trust accounts has not been reflected in the consolidated financial statements, as the amounts are determined jointly and will be apportioned at the time the funds are required for school construction.
+The remaining Board's financial interest in these joint trust are determined jointly and will be apportioned at the time the funds are required for school construction.